Democratising Archives

 Building on the legacy of Travelling Museum of Communities (TMC) there is a desire to continue to share knowledge and learning and build on the partnerships across the three communities taking part.

-People from Efford, Whitleigh and St Judes will be engaged in hearing, collecting, interpreting and responding to community stories and heritage that are underrepresented within museum and archive collections.
+People from Efford, Whitleigh and St Judes are hearing, collecting, interpreting and responding to community stories and heritage that is underrepresented within museum and archive collections.

 The demand for this work has come from the inclusive and creative approaches that were explored by this partnership during the TMC.